alan-turing-institute/tapas/docs/source/index.rst

 The first is a pure Python interface which can be combined directly with standard python pipelines, see the ``/examples`` folder.

-The second is a purely command line interface using the ``prive`` command which is directly installed when you set up the package.
+The second is a purely command line interface using the ``tapas`` command which is directly installed when you set up the package.
 This interface allows you to interact with our package without having to develop in a python ecosystem.
+*Warning: this is currently unsupported -- use Python instead*

 API